Intermediate Furniture Making (short course)

 - build upon your previous knowledge

-It will involve all stages of production from:
+It will involve all stages of production including:

 - making cutting lists